-Unfortunately, statistics show that a low percentage of Americans with chronic conditions take their medications as prescribed.
+Unfortunately, statistics show that many Americans with chronic conditions do not take their medications as prescribed.

 This can result in serious consequences.
 For example, your condition could worsen, leading to more intense treatment, more medications, and even hospitalization.
-Medication non-adherence can also be a financial burden since it may cause you tomiss work, have more doctor appointments and more costly prescriptions.
+Medication non-adherence can also be a financial burden since it may cause you to miss work, and have more doctor appointments and more costly prescriptions.
 In extreme cases, not taking your medication can lead to a heart attack, stroke, or even death.

 There are many reasons why people do not take their medications.
 Here are some common reasons and ways to counter these concerns.